eric-brechemier/zero-passwords-server/README.md

 scripts with a different user, and configure distinct SSH key pairs to access different servers, using `IdentityFile` directive in `~/.ssh/config`.
-The example `config` below uses `%h` (remote host name) parameter in the name of each private key:
+The example `config` below uses `%h` (remote host name) parameter in the name of each private key, which allows to connect to `example.com` using either `example.com.rsa`, `example.com.dsa` or `example.com.ecdsa`:

 ```
 Host *